PBS bags a surprise 58 Emmy nominations

 By Lisa Richwine

-LOS ANGELES Public television network PBS surprised Hollywood by landing 58 Emmy award nominations on Thursday, the third-highest total among all the nets, thanks to the critically acclaimed drama "Downton Abbey" and a Sherlock Holmes miniseries.
+LOS ANGELES, July 19 Public television network PBS surprised Hollywood by landing 58 Emmy award nominations on Thursday, the third-highest total among all the nets, thanks to the critically acclaimed drama "Downton Abbey" and a Sherlock Holmes miniseries.

 Cable network HBO topped the list for the 12th straight year with 81 nods, including best drama series nominations for "Game of Thrones" and "Boardwalk Empire."
 CBS came in second and led broadcast channels with 60 programs, including comedy "The Big Bang Theory" and contest "The Amazing Race."